Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

+Given an extension field $\Lb$ of $\F$ and a map $f : [n] \to \Lb$, the corresponding \emph{specialization} of $C_{gen}$ is the code $C \subseteq \Lb^n$ whose generator matrix is obtained by substituting $\alpha_i=f(i)$ in (\ref{eq:Vandermonde_intro}).
+A random Reed-Solomon code over $\Lb$ is obtained by choosing $f:[n]\to \Lb$ to be a uniformly random injective map. \end{definition}

+If $\Lb$ is a sufficiently large field, the list-decoding behavior of a random specialization of a generic Reed-Solomon (also known as a \emph{randomly punctured} Reed-Solomon code) is the same as that of a generic Reed-Solomon code with high probability--see Proposition~\ref{prop:rRS_ldmds}.
+It also turns out that the list-decoding behavior of a generic Reed-Solomon code over $\Lb$ does not depend on $\F$ or its characteristic, which is not obvious \emph{a priori}--see Theorem~\ref{thm:main-dim}.
+Therefore, we are not concerned with the explicit choice of $\F$ in the rest of the paper, and often write $\F$ for $\Lb$.

+In \cite{shangguan2020combinatorial}, Shangguan and Tamo made a startling conjecture that generic Reed-Solomon codes do not just beat the Johnson bound, but in fact achieve list-decoding capacity!
+They also conjectured a precise bound on the list size.
+In Section~\ref{sec:ld-mds}, we fully resolve their conjecture.

-Moreover, $C$ is also $(\rho,L)$-average-radius list-decodable for the same $\rho.$ \end{theorem} Equivalently, Theorem~\ref{thm:main-ld} shows that a generic Reed-Solomon code of rate $R$ is $(1-R-\eps,L)$-list decodable with $L=\frac{1-R-\eps}{\eps}.$ The bound (\ref{eq:optimal_rho}) is the best possible even for non-linear codes~\cite{goldberg2021list,roth2021higher}.
+\begin{theorem} Generic Reed-Solomon codes achieve list decoding capacity.
+If $C$ is a generic $[n,k]$-Reed-Solomon code with rate $R=k/n$, then $C$ is $(\rho,L)$-list decodable for Moreover, $C$ is also $(\rho,L)$-average-radius list-decodable for the same $\rho.$ \end{theorem} Equivalently, Theorem~\ref{thm:main-ld} shows that a generic Reed-Solomon code of rate $R$ is $(1-R-\eps,L)$-list decodable with $L=\frac{1-R-\eps}{\eps}.$ The bound (\ref{eq:optimal_rho}) is the best possible even for non-linear codes~\cite{goldberg2021list,roth2021higher}.

 In Section~\ref{sec:ld-mds}, we also show how to turn Theorem~\ref{thm:main-ld} into a quantitative bound on the field size required for random Reed-Solomon codes to achieve list-decoding capacity.